Lambda-X/re-console/README.md

 [CodeMirror](https://codemirror.net/)
 component for user input and [re-frame](https://github.com/Day8/re-frame) for state management.
-It proviedes a user-friendly interface which allows to easily embed it in a web page and integrate it with an evaluation library (e.g.
+It provides a user-friendly interface which allows to easily embed it in a web page and integrate it with an evaluation library (e.g.
 [replumb](https://github.com/Lambda-X/replumb)).